 This long list of marketing channels may be a little intimidating.
 An easy way to simplify the list of potential options is to eliminate the platforms you know won’t connect with your target audience.
 For example, if you know your ideal customers aren’t social media savvy, don't spend time on Instagram and Pinterest.

 Recommended Reading: Not sure who your target audience is and where they spend time?
 Use this post to find out.

 Then, identify the channels that will be most likely to connect with your target customers and clients based on their demographics and habits.

 Repurpose Content When You Can

-This list may also seem intimidating because it includes such a long list of content needs.
-But, don’t feel as though you need to create content from scratch for each of these marketing channels.
+This list may also feel overwhelming because it includes such a long list of content needs.
+But don’t feel as though you need to create content from scratch for each of these marketing channels.

 Look for ways to reuse and repost content (such as using a video you made for TV ad also as a Facebook ad and YouTube Video).
 Repurposing content stretches your resources and alleviates some of the stress of content creation.